aliuosio/mage2.docker/README.md

 > check for updates with `git fetch && git pull`

 ### Installation
- Fresh Installation (latest magento 2 version) or your running project when located in your filesystem
+  Fresh installation (latest Magento 2 version) or use an existing project located in your filesystem.

     cd mage2.docker
     chmod +x bin/*
     bin/install

-> if there is a composer.json found in this directory this will used instead of a fresh install.
+> if there is a composer.json found in this directory, it will be used instead of performing a fresh install.

 > Database will be imported from .docker/mysql/db_dumps if found

-> use .env to change values after installation and activate on restart of containers
+> use .env to change values after installation; changes will be applied upon container restart with `bin/start`

 > for a fresh install run `docker compose down -v` and then`bin/install`

 ### Backend